2minki/portfolio/README.md

 ### 4) AI for Multimedia Enhancement (Samsung Electronics, 2020–2021)

 #### 4-1) Deep Learning for Video Enhancement
-**Context:** Consumer video devices demand smoother playback and higher frame quality, yet efficient frame enhancement is challenging.
+**Context:** Consumer **display devices** demand smoother playback and higher frame quality, yet efficient frame enhancement is challenging.
 **Approach:** Rather than adopt a single SOTA model, I **surveyed multiple cutting-edge papers** and **evaluated their released codes** to map strengths and weaknesses across scenarios.
 From these findings, I proposed a **new architecture** that overcame key limitations and engineered it to balance accuracy with computational efficiency for product-oriented use.
 **Impact:** Although the model was **not immediately deployed** on devices, it **outperformed prior SOTA** on challenging video test cases and **laid the groundwork** for future product integration as a **preliminary/advanced research** effort.
 **Key Learnings:** Advancing beyond SOTA often requires critical evaluation of existing methods and **novel architectural ideas** tuned for real-world deployment constraints.

 #### 4-2) Deep Learning-based Music Generation
-**Context:** Certain video devices required large volumes of **copyright-safe BGM**, and manual production was resource-intensive.
+**Context:** Certain **display devices** required large volumes of **copyright-safe BGM**, and manual production was resource-intensive.
 **Approach:** I adapted **language-model architectures** to musical sequence modeling to generate scalable, copyright-free BGM; tracks were curated and applied to product use cases (the model itself was not embedded).
 Listening sessions indicated the music did not sound “AI-generated.”
 **Impact:** Demonstrated a practical path for copyright-safe content production; exploratory scope with limited footprint relative to core projects.

 ---

-### 5) Time-Series Data Quality & Anomaly Correction (Ph.D. + National Weather Agency Collaboration, 2014–2018)
+### 5) Observational Data Quality & Anomaly Correction (Ph.D. + National Weather Agency Collaboration, 2014–2018)
-**Context:** Sensor-based time-series (e.g., weather) often contain anomalies from device faults and transmission errors, which distort downstream analysis and forecasting.
+**Context:** Sensor-based **observational data** (e.g., weather observations) often contain anomalies from device faults and transmission errors, which distort downstream analysis and forecasting.
-**Approach:** In collaboration with the national weather agency, I developed ML approaches (e.g., **Support Vector Regression**) to detect anomalies in time-series data and implemented automatic correction mechanisms to replace abnormal values with valid estimates—focusing on scalable pipelines and data credibility for downstream users.
+**Approach:** In collaboration with the national weather agency, I developed ML approaches (e.g., **Support Vector Regression**) to detect anomalies in **observational data** and implemented automatic correction mechanisms to replace abnormal values with valid estimates—focusing on scalable pipelines and data credibility for downstream users.
 **Impact:** The work improved dataset reliability used for national-scale forecasting and decision making, and was published in peer-reviewed venues (IEEE SMC 2014, Advances in Meteorology 2018).
 **Key Learnings:** In data-critical domains, **input quality assurance** via anomaly detection/correction is as vital as improving predictive models.